The Three Stooges: Pain, Anger And Insults Were Never So Funny

 The Fake Shemp And Joe

 • 1955 – 1956: Moe Howard, Larry Fine, and the fake Shemp Howard.
 Although Shemp died in 1955 of a heart attack, the Stooges still owed Columbia four films, so Joe Palma was hired to replace Shemp -- sort of.
 Using existing footage and new scenes filmed that showed Palma from the back, the 3 Stooges were able to satisfy their Columbia contract; Palma's stand-in performances earned him the distinction of being the "fake Shemp."
 (The term "fake Shemp" now refers to the tactic of trying to pass a replacement actor off as the real thing by using camera angles, costuming or other tricks.)

 • 1956 – 1958: Moe Howard, Larry Fine and Joe Besser.

 • 1958 – 1970: Moe Howard, Larry Fine and Curly Joe (DeRita).

-The Stooges specialized in short sitcom films with a focus on their own unique brand of slapstick comedy.
+The Stooges specialized in zany short films with a focus on their own unique brand of slapstick comedy.
 They were well known for their over exaggerated and punishing physical antics.
 It was funny to watch them play off each other for the big laughs.
 Unfortunately for him, Curly usually got the worst of it!

 At the height of their success, The Three Stooges were making films that became instant hits and eventually classics.
-They were ahead of their time poking fun at current social topics.
+They were ahead of their time, poking fun at current social topics.
 This was especially true during the World War II era.
 They were able to creatively address the issues weighing so heavily on people’s minds with their crazy brand of comedy.
 It was a welcome distraction.

 Like it?
 Share with your friends!